3choff/FastXttsAPI/README.md

 This is a fork from [XTTS-streaming-server](https://github.com/coqui-ai/xtts-streaming-server)

-## Added features in this version:
+## Added features in the current version:

 1) A new endpoint capable of receiving both streaming and non-streaming requests, using simpler parameters and offering 62 preset studio voices.

 2) A Jupyter Notebook designed to run FastXttsAPI in Google Colab and take advantage of the GPU capabilities of the free tier. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]([FastXttsAPI_notebook.ipynb](https://github.com/3choff/FastXttsAPI/blob/main/FastXttsAPI_notebook.ipynb))

-## Planned features:
+## Future Roadmaps

-1) Concurrent streaming requests
+- [ ] Concurrent streaming requests

-2) Improved error handling
+- [ ] Improved error handling

-3) Migration to the actively maintained [idiap/coqui-ai-TTS](https://github.com/idiap/coqui-ai-TTS) repository, as the original Coqui TTS is discontinued
+- [ ] Migration to the actively maintained [idiap/coqui-ai-TTS](https://github.com/idiap/coqui-ai-TTS) repository, as the original Coqui TTS is discontinued

 ## Video Demo